seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 I could be well moved, if I were as you:
 If I could pray to move, prayers would move me:
 But I am constant as the northern star,
-Of whose true-fix’d and resting quality
+Of whose true-fix'd and resting quality
 There is no fellow in the firmament.
-The skies are painted with unnumber’d sparks,
+The skies are painted with unnumber'd sparks,
 They are all fire and every one doth shine,
-But there’s but one in all doth hold his place:
+But there's but one in all doth hold his place:
-So in the world; ’tis furnish’d well with men,
+So in the world; 'tis furnish'd well with men,
 And men are flesh and blood, and apprehensive;
 Yet in the number I do know but one
 That unassailable holds on his rank,
 Unshaked of motion: and that I am he,
 Let me a little show it, even in this;
-That I was constant Cimber should be banish’d,
+That I was constant Cimber should be banish'd,
 And constant do remain to keep him so.

 **CINNA**
-O Caesar,–
+O Caesar,--

 **CAESAR**
 Hence! wilt thou lift up Olympus?

 **DECIUS BRUTUS**
-Great Caesar,–
+Great Caesar,--

 **CAESAR**
 Doth not Brutus bootless kneel?